bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML means HTML elements with a meaning.
+First, it is much easier to read.
+It has greater accessibility.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display Block

+Takes up the full width available, with a new line before and after (display:block;)

+elements expand to fill their parent.

+display Inline

+Takes up only as much width as it needs, and does not force new lines (display:inline;)

+elements contract to be just big enough to hold their children.

 3. What are the 4 areas of the box model?

+content,    padding,  border,  margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The  flex items are laid out along the cross axis on the current line. and  items are centered in the cross-axis.

 5. Explain why git is valuable to a team of developers.

+ letting you collaborate more easily with other developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.